Ifako-Ijaiye: History

 Ifako-Ijaiye Local Government is a border suburb town as it shares border with Ogun State.
-The major settlements are Ogba-Ijaiye, Ifako, Oke-Ira, Iju-Ishaga, Obawole, Iju-Ogundimu, Fagba, Agege Pen Cinema, Ojokoro among others.
+The major settlements are Ijaiye, Ifako, Oke-Ira, Iju-Ishaga, Obawole, Iju-Ogundimu, Fagba, Agege Pen Cinema, Ojokoro among others.

-The past leaders of the Local Government are: Engr.
-Richard Akinpelu (late), Alh.
-Ma'rufdeen Adeola Adefolabi (late), Hon.
-Demola Doherty, Hon.
-(Apostle) Oloruntoba Oke (2011-2014), Hon Akinwunmi Nurudeen Olaitan (2014-2016), Hon Babatunde I.Q.
-Rajh-Label (2016-2017).

-The Former Governor of Lagos State, Mr. Akinwunmi Ambode, appointed Babatunde I.Q.
-Rajh-Label as Sole Administrator of the Local Government in June 2016.
-The election was held on July 22, 2017, throughout the 20 Local Government Areas and 37 Local Council Development Areas of Lagos State.
-Hon (Apostle) Oloruntoba Oke was elected and sworn in as the Executive Chairman for a second term by the former State Governor, His Excellency, Gov. Akinwunmi Ambode.

-The Local Government is at present being led by Hon.
-(Prince) Usman Akanbi Hamzat as the Executive Chairman, after a local government election held in July 2021.

 Transport

 The city is served by Agbado station, located in the Local Council of Agbado-Oke Odo and part of the Lagos Rail Mass Transit project.